rls-p4/SciDBR/README.md

 The composed `aggregate(project(bind(...` functions were carried out in the above example within a single SciDB transaction, storing only the result of the composed query.

-Efficient function compoistion is limited right now to the above functions.
-We'll be rolling out this idea to linear algebra operations in the near future.